-The Prestashop marketplace has a selection of over 3000 themes that you can choose from the only downside is that none of these are free.
-Prices start from a £54.99 but if you are looking for free themes, there are plenty out there from third party developers and you can find them with a quick online search.
+The Prestashop marketplace has a selection of over 3000 themes that you can choose from the only downside is that none of these are free and prices start from around $100 but if you are looking for free themes, there are plenty out there from third party developers and you can find them with a quick online search.

 How Easy is PrestaShop to Use?

 When you first log into your dashboard, you are greeted with a set up guide.
 Which is great to find, especially on a piece of free software.
 They have even named their penguin in the logo Preston which is a nice touch.

 The set up guide is the most in-depth that I have come across, it takes you through lots of small steps and points out where things are located on the page, especially the add new product page.
 Other sections in the set up guide are how customise your store, add payment gateways and set up delivery methods.